dansanderson/mega65-welcome-guide/determining-versions.md

 GIT commit: master,20220109.11,1586ad4
 ```

 (Or just `1586ad4`.)
-At the time I wrote this, the latest available version of the MEGA65 core is:
+As of this writing, the latest available version of the MEGA65 core is:

 ```
 GIT commit: development,20220506.10,bdeeb15